dayyass/calculus-of-variations/README.md

 ### About
-My bachelor project on solving the *Calculus of variations* problems.
+My bachelor project on solving the *Calculus of variations* problems using symbolic differentiation and integration.

 ### What is *Calculus of variations*
 According to Wikipedia: